 In this region, referred to as The Third Pole, few climate monitoring stations are located higher than 5,000 meters above sea level.
 Together with colleagues from China and France, Hans Christian Steen-Larsen from the Bjerknes Centre and the Geophysical Institute, University of Bergen, emphasize the need for more measurements and combined monitoring.
-In a comment published in Nature Communications today, they give an overview of the situation.
+In a comment published in Nature today, they give an overview of the situation.

 Changes in the water cycle require more monitoring